ANGLE provides OpenGL ES 2.0 and EGL 1.4 libraries and dlls. You can use these to build and run OpenGL ES 2.0 applications on Windows.

 In addition to OpenGL ES 2.0 and EGL 1.4 libraries, ANGLE also provides a GLSL ES to GLSL translator.
 This is useful for implementing OpenGL ES emulators on top of desktop OpenGL.

-The translator code is included with ANGLE but fully independent; it resides in
+The translator code is fully independent of the rest of ANGLE code and resides in

 The basic usage is shown in